-There are currently 98 EHU pitches made up of a mix of Fully serviced, hard standing, mixed and grass.
-There are 4 luxury glamping pitches, and 3 rent a bell tent pitches.
+There are currently 108 EHU pitches made up of a mix of fully serviced, mixed and grass EHU.
+There are 6 luxury glamping pitches.
 They are spread out over 2 acres of open farmland and there is a further 4 acres of open space around the site.
-There are 20 seasonal pitches on site.
+There are 78 seasonal pitches on site.

 We DO NOT allow open uncontained fires anywhere on site, no fires direct on the ground or in holes.

 We DO allow you to hire one of our insurance approved fire pits for use on site.
 We CANNOT and do NOT allow the use of your own fire pits on site, your understanding is appreciated.
 Please do NOT bring these with you so as avoid disappointment.
 The safety of everyone on site is paramount to us.